Seth Meyers Is Fed Up With Congress Responding To Gun Violence Only With Prayers

-After the deadliest mass shooting in modern U.S. history left nearly 60 people dead and 500 injured Sunday night, “Late Night” host Seth Meyers said he’s had enough of Congress’ knee-jerk reaction to gun violence.
+After the deadliest mass shooting in modern U.S. history left at least 58 people dead, plus the gunman, and 500 injured Sunday night, “Late Night” host Seth Meyers said he’s had enough of Congress’ knee-jerk reaction to gun violence.

 “It would so much more honest if you would just admit that your plan is to never talk about [gun control] and to never take any action,” Meyers said directly to lawmakers on his Monday night show.